dotnet/docs/docs/orleans/deployment/consul-deployment.md

 ## Set up Consul

-There's extensive documentation available on [Consul.io](https://www.consul.io) about setting up a stable Consul cluster, and it doesn't make sense to repeat that here.
-However, for your convenience, we include this guide so you can quickly get Orleans running with a standalone Consul agent.
+There is very extensive documentation available on [Consul.io](https://www.consul.io) about setting up a stable Consul cluster and it doesn't make sense to repeat that here; however, for your convenience, we include this guide so you can very quickly get Orleans running with a standalone Consul agent.

 1. Create a folder to install Consul into, (for example _C:\Consul_).
 1. Create a subfolder: _C:\Consul\Data_ (Consul will not create this if it doesn't exist).